Opioid Addiction, Withdrawal & Treatment

 • Fingernails or lips are purple or blue.

-Addiction Treatment
+Opioid Addiction Treatment

 The first step in treating an opioid use disorder is going through the withdrawal process.
 Opioid withdrawal syndrome can be severely uncomfortable.
 The signs and symptoms of opioid withdrawal can mimic that of the flu and may include sweating, runny nose, nausea, vomiting, racing pulse, and other distressing symptoms.12,13

-Treatment with AdCare
+Opioid Addiction Treatment at AdCare

 FAQs